 The Emergency Food and Shelter Program (EFSP) is a FEMA-funded program authorized by the McKinney-Vento Homeless Assistance Act of 1987.
-The program supplements and expands ongoing work of local nonprofit and governmental social service organizations to provide shelter, food, and supportive services to individuals and families who are experiencing, or at risk of experiencing, hunger and/or homelessness.
-The program also provides supplemental funding for humanitarian relief efforts by social service organizations for the purposes of providing shelter and supportive services to families and individuals encountered by the Department of Homeland Security (DHS).
+The program supplements and expands ongoing work of local nonprofit and governmental social service organizations to provide shelter, food and supportive services to individuals and families who are experiencing, or at risk of experiencing, hunger and/or homelessness.
+The program may also receive funding to award to the National Board for distribution to local social service organizations that provide humanitarian relief to families and individuals encountered by the Department of Homeland Security (DHS).

-The EFSP National Board is the sole recipient of EFSP grant funds from FEMA and establishes the program’s policies, procedures, and guidelines.
+The EFSP National Board is the sole recipient of EFSP grant funds and establishes the program’s policies, procedures and guidelines.

 Funds for Organizations Assisting Migrants

 On Nov.
 3, 2022, FEMA awarded $75 million in humanitarian relief funding to the EFSP National Board for distribution to local social service organizations assisting individuals and families encountered by the Department of Homeland Security.

 The 2023 Omnibus authorized $800 million to continue helping these service organizations and to create a new grant program, the Shelter and Services Program, for future assistance.